edysegura/html5-FileReader/csv-export/README.md

 # Client Side CSV Generation

-This is an example in how you would to generate a CSV file direct in the browser.
+This is an example in how you would to generate a CSV file direct in the browser using Blob (Binary Large Object).

 [Live Demo](https://edysegura.github.io/js-FileReader/csv-export) (Chrome 60+, Firefox 60+ and Edge 16+)